 Small-Group Lessons are intended for members of the CMA Youth Orchestras, directly addressing elements of instrumental technique needed to continue improvement in musicality and advancement in the Youth Orchestra program.
 Small-Group Lessons offer a lower-cost but second-best alternative to private lessons.

-- Enrollment is limited to 3-6 students; registration is first-come, first served.
-Classes with fewer than 3 registrants will be canceled.
+- Enrollment is limited to 4-6 students; registration is first-come, first served.
+Classes with fewer than 4 registrants may be canceled.

 - No performance required - the focus is squarely on improving technical skill and musicality.

-Youth Orchestra Auditions (for Intermediate Orchestra and CMA Performers)
+Youth Orchestra Auditions (for Chamber Orchestra and CMA Performers)

 - Find audition requirements and expectations for entry to each level here or consult your current instructor.